fusion809/fusion809.github.io-old2/_posts/DE/04-awesome.md

 * **Customizability**: 9.
 Very customizable.
 * **Features**: &gt;8.
 Additional features are added via editing `rc.lua`.
 * <abbr title="My Experience With It">**MEWI**</abbr>: 1.
+* **Stability**: 7.
+On Arch and Manjaro it seems very stable, but I have found it nigh impossible to run on Sabayon Linux, oddly enough.
+* **Support**: 8.
+Support for people with the required knowledge in Lua scripting, seems high-quality.
+It has its own Wiki, IRC channel and mailing list.
 * **System Resource Usage**: 8.
 Very lightweight, when installed it takes up no more than 3 MB and is no bigger than a 1 MB download on most platforms.
 Its `ps_mem` table on an Arch VM, using its default config file is: {% include Code/gist.html id="d97092ccf6baf11e5016" %}
 * **Overall**: 4.
 My rating is so low as I put a premium on beginner-friendliness.